How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 Walk hand-in-hand through some of the world’s most impressive art museums.

-While the Louvre and the Musee d’Orsay are absolutely magnificent and worth visiting, for an art-loving couple on a Paris honeymoon, they’re just the beginning.
+While the Louvre and the Musée d’Orsay are absolutely magnificent and worth visiting, for an art-loving couple on a Paris honeymoon, they’re just the beginning.

-If you and your beloved happen to be art buffs, consider also exploring the Orangerie (impressionist works), Musee Rodin (sculpture), Petit Palais (a large, varied collection that is free to visit), and Centre Pompidou (modern art).
+Other incredible options include the Musée Rodin (sculpture), Petit Palais (a large, varied collection that is free to visit), the Picasso Museum, and Centre Pompidou (modern art).

 Enjoy a multi-course Parisian meal.